FergusDevelopmentLLC/texas-water-art-v2/README.md

 <img src="images/texas_magnify.png" style="width:500px;">

 This map shows the source water well data in Texas.
+A water well is a structure created by drilling, digging, or boring into the ground to access groundwater from aquifers.
+Wells are typically used to extract water for drinking, irrigation, industrial use, or other purposes.
+They can vary in depth, diameter, and construction methods depending on the local geology and intended use.
+Wells are essential in areas where surface water sources are scarce or unavailable, providing a reliable supply of water.
 There are 622,445 well points.

-Data Source: Wally Darling
+Data Source: Wallace Darling, LRE Water

 ### Water Well Density Hexbin Maps